Applying to Strasberg

 Once we’ve received your completed application, we will schedule an interview with the student via email.
 The interview is not an audition, but rather an opportunity for the Young Actors staff to talk directly with the student about the program and the student’s interests.
 Please be punctual or your interview will be rescheduled.

 The Admissions committee will decide whether to accept, decline, or wait list the student.
-If your child is accepted and wants to attend the program, a non-refundable registration fee of $150 is required to hold the spot in the class.
+If your child is accepted and wants to attend the program, a non-refundable registration fee of $150 and the cost of the tuition is required to hold the spot in the class.
 If your child is wait listed for a specific semester that means he or she is accepted to the program, but the class level is currently full.
 If a position opens, the first student on the wait list will receive the spot.

 By applying to Young Actors, you are agreeing to all terms and regulations of the program including, but not limited to, the following: